 When it comes to addiction, men and women often differ in key ways.
 Although women may be slightly less statistically likely than men to abuse substances, women usually experience more unwanted consequences than men.
 For example, women are at a higher risk of psychological issues stemming from their substance abuse.
 Depression, eating disorders and phobias are just some of the negative psychological side effects that women may experience.
 In addition, female alcoholics are more likely to experience liver disease, and women have poorer health overall due to addictive behaviors.
 Women should, however, remember that it is always possible to recover health and happiness by breaking the cycle of addiction and seeking caring, professional help.

 Although women may start abusing substances for a number of reasons, some women turn to addictive behaviors to cope with sexual trauma, physical illness or problems with family life.
 Top addiction treatment centers know how to offer targeted care for women who are seeking to end the cycle of addiction.
 These treatment centers can address each female patient holistically, helping women to heal from the traumas in their lives and find healthier ways to live.
-Call 1-888-287-0471 Who Answers? for discreet, professional information about options in women-only rehab centers.

 Reasons for Women-Only Rehab